Are you a family caregiver who feels isolated from family and friends?

 Caregiver isolation occurs when the role of caregiving overshadows every aspect of a caregiver’s life, to the detriment of their previous social connections and lifestyle.

-With over eight million Canadians (nearly 30 per cent of the population) who are currently caregivers, and 58 per cent of Canadians expecting to be caregivers in the near future, the issue of caregiver isolation is a big concern.
+With over eight million Canadians (nearly 30 per cent of the population) who are currently caregivers, and 58 per cent of Canadians expecting to be caregivers in the near future, the issue of family caregiver isolation is a big concern.

 The role of caregiving can result in psychological, health, financial, and professional consequences, leading to caregiver stress and caregiver burnout.